Anti-union bills bubble up in Congress, despite growing voter support for organized labor

 A few months ago, President Biden also asked for a 16% increase in funding for the NLRB’s budget as a part of his FY 2023 budget.
 Organizing efforts have been successful, to a degree, as well.
 Big companies including Amazon, Apple, Starbucks, and Microsoft have all found themselves facing union drives among their ranks, despite some of them having long histories of successfully fending them off.

 All of this comes after decades of unions shedding members.
-At the beginning of the year, only about 10.3% of U.S. workers were union members, according to data from the Bureau of Labor Statistics.
+At the beginning of the year, only about 10.3% of U.S. workers were union members, according to data from the Bureau of Labor Statistics (BLS).
 Fifty years ago, that number was closer to 30%.
 So, even though unions are currently in the spotlight, they’re still much smaller than they used to be—and have far less political power.

 That hasn’t stopped members of Congress from taking notice, however.
 Several bills have been filed to help protect unions and organizing, such as the “No Tax Breaks for Union Busting Act,” introduced in May by a handful of Democratic senators.
 Similarly, other bills have been introduced to protect other aspects of unionization efforts, such as protecting elections from employers’ meddling.